 It takes a powerful performer to stand out in music these days, with a surplus of talent and dedication needed as well.
 There’s a need to have focus, yet appeal across genres and age groups.
 It’s a rare combination, but such is the case with gifted musician, Skyler Lutes.

-His music is rooted in reggae and island sounds, featuring songs that mix rhythms and melody, while also evoking ocean breezes and beach side celebrations.
-Focusing on guitar as the foundation of his music, as heard on his last album, Tidelines, Lutes has turned out nine tracks of hook filled, radio friendly gems, custom built for playing loud on warm summer nights, or anytime good vibes are needed.
+His music is rooted in reggae rock and island sounds, featuring songs that mix rhythms and melody, while also evoking ocean breezes and beach side celebrations.
+Focusing on guitar as the foundation of his music, as heard on his last album, Never Leaving, Lutes has turned out thirteen tracks of hook filled, radio friendly gems, custom built for playing loud on warm summer nights, or anytime good vibes are needed.
 However, there is much more to his sound.
 He is a multi-faceted performer whose music will impress, whether you catch a solo performance or a full band set.

 A native of San Diego, Lutes grew up in the surf scene of Southern California, honing his craft on the live circuit, touring throughout the U.S. as well as Europe, Canada and Argentina.
-He’s at home at gigs ranging from busy beach bars to outdoor festivals, where he’s shared the stage with the likes of Switchfoot, Shwayze, Pepper, Through The Roots, The Ataris, Hawthorne Heights, Aaron Carter, Mickey Avalon, and dozens of regional favorites.
+He’s at home at gigs ranging from busy beach bars to outdoor festivals, where he’s shared the stage with the likes of Switchfoot, Makua Rothman, Pepper, Aaron Carter, Through The Roots, Tunnel Vision, The Ataris, Hawthorne Heights, Alien Ant Farm, Mickey Avalon, and dozens of regional favorites.